-The City has given local public notice of the availability of the Annual Report since it was adopted by Council in December 2020 (JSC09-12/20 refers).
+The City has given local public notice of the availability of the Annual Report since it was adopted by Council in December 2020.
 However due to factors outside of the City's control, the AGM will not occur within the 56-day statutory timeframe on holding the AGM.

 Regulation 15 of the Local Government (Administration) Regulations 1996 details the matters for discussion at the AGM of Electors.
 They are the contents of the annual report for the previous financial year and then any other general business.
-It is suggested therefore, that the agenda format for the Annual General Meeting of Electors be as follows:
+It is suggested therefore, that the agenda format for the Annual General Meeting of Electors be: